mdvanes/polygram/BLOG.md

 **TL;DR to use TypeScript with Polymer use [typescript-batch-compiler](https://github.com/mdvanes/typescript-batch-compiler) or even better [twc](https://github.com/Draccoz/twc).**

+## Webpack

-The first challenge is to use webpack with Polymer 2.
+The first challenge is to use Webpack with Polymer 2.
 Although not strictly necessary for TypeScript compilation, it would make sense for importing HTML as modules.
-Fortunately, [Rob Doddson himself](https://www.youtube.com/playlist?list=PLOU2XLYxmsII5c3Mgw6fNYCzaWrsM3sMN) wrote an article [How to use Polymer with Webpack](http://robdodson.me/how-to-use-polymer-with-webpack/).
+Fortunately, [Rob Dodson himself](https://www.youtube.com/playlist?list=PLOU2XLYxmsII5c3Mgw6fNYCzaWrsM3sMN) wrote an article [How to use Polymer with Webpack](http://robdodson.me/how-to-use-polymer-with-webpack/).
 It even mentions TypeScript!
-The article introduces the webpack loader [https://github.com/webpack-contrib/polymer-webpack-loader](https://github.com/webpack-contrib/polymer-webpack-loader) and explains how it extracts the JavaScript from the HTMl of Polymer elements and eventually combines everything into one JavaScript file.
+The article introduces the Webpack loader [https://github.com/webpack-contrib/polymer-webpack-loader](https://github.com/webpack-contrib/polymer-webpack-loader) and explains how it extracts the JavaScript from the HTMl of Polymer elements and eventually combines everything into one JavaScript file.
 I was basically able to copy the webpack.config.js and index.ejs and that would compile.
 I moved my [custom elements](https://github.com/mdvanes/polygram/tree/webpack) from the root of the project to the src dir and I had